-Secretions can be an indicator that you have a chest infection.
-It is important to keep an eye on what is NORMAL for you.
+Secretions can be an indicator that the child may have a chest infection.
+It is important to keep an eye on what is NORMAL for the child.

-If you notice any changes in secretions e.g:
+If you notice any changes in their secretions e.g:

 - Thicker/harder to clear secretions

 - More secretions increased need for suction

 - A change in colour darker/green/orange/yellow

 - Smelly secretions